varkmiti/Pairing-Lab-Jul-18/README.md

 - See information about a traveler including their image, name, nickname, and number of likes when the page loads
 - See all their animal sightings when the page loads
-- Add a new animal sighting (no persistance needed)
+- Add a new animal sighting
+  - Your animal sighting object must have a `travelerId` key with a value of `1` for it to work
 - Click on the heart button to increase the number of likes for the traveler profile and still see the updated likes when I reload the page
 - Toggle the header color between black and green

 ## Advanced Deliverables
-- Persist the new animal sightings
-  - Your animal sighting object must have a `travelerId` key with a value of `1` for it to work
 - Add a like button to each sighting and implement a like feature that persists
 - Add a delete button to each sighting and implement a delete feature that persists